Archive - News Article

 The gift will fund the construction of Phase II of the Agriculture Complex on the Big Spring campus.

 The current agriculture pavilion was funded by the G. C. Broughton Foundation in November 2010.
 Phase II will continue the development of the original designs to include an enclosed formal show barn and pens.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-â€˘ KEITH ALLEN MYRICK, 23, of 1610 N. Midway Rd., was arrested Monday on a charge of driving while license invalid/suspended with a previous conviction.
+â€˘ JIMMY RAY WILLIS JR., 41, of 303 Spring Creek Rd., was arrested Tuesday on a charge of driving while license suspended/invalid with a previous conviction.

 The Big Spring Police Department reported the following activity between 9 a.m.
 Saturday and 7 a.m. today: